Nocheto Help (3.X.X)

 list [[<limit>] <from>]

-show list of games from current games' sheet
+show list of games from the current sheet

 game <id>3.0.0

-open game with ID <id> from current games' sheet
+open a game with ID <id> from the current sheet

 close [<id>]3.0.0

-close games' sheet of given <id> or current one
+close the sheet of a given <id> or the current one

 closeall3.0.0